mdancho84/mdancho84.github.io/_drafts/the-most-overlooked-r-package.md

 ![](/assets/now-i-need-an-answer-now.gif)

 # Here IT is...
-The overlooked R package (that can get you through a data science job interview)!!
+The MOST overlooked R package (that can get you through a data science job interview)!!

 ![](/assets/most_overlooked_r_package.jpg)